 As we mentioned, certain conditions allow a 4-wheel drive vehicle to reach Portsmouth Island.
 However, Portsmouth Island is mostly only accessible by boat.

-Portsmouth Island Adventures is led by an Ocracoke local, and you’ll see signs advertising their services near the Cedar Island/Swanquarter Ferry Terminal.
+There are plenty of Portsmouth island boat tours.
+Our favorite is Portsmouth Island Adventure is led by an Ocracoke local, and you’ll see signs advertising their services near the Cedar Island/Swanquarter Ferry Terminal.
 The trip out to Portsmouth Island depends on the weather.

 Tours will take you to the beach (for shelling) or the historic village, or both.
 In the aftermath of Hurricane Dorian in 2019, a channel separates the village from the beach.

 Your boat captain will share a lot of knowledge and tidbits about Portsmouth Island, from its heyday through today.

 There is a lot of uneven terrains and loose sand on the island, making it not wheelchair accessible.